 Other tax situations might require you to file prior year taxes, especially if you owe any special taxes like these:

 - Self-employment tax on income of $400 or above

 - Alternative minimum tax (AMT)

-- Social Security and Medicare tax on either of these:
+- Social Security and Medicare tax on:

 - Tips you didn’t report to your employer

 - Wages you received from an employer who didn’t withhold these taxes

 - Recapture taxes, like the first-time homebuyer credit

 - Write-in taxes, including uncollected Social Security and Medicare or Railroad Retirement Tax on: